Fall 2025 Camp Overview

-Please also see the info below and review the QCO Values & Community Participation Guidelines so you’re prepared to co-create our time together.
+Please see the info below and review the QCO Values & Community Participation Guidelines so you’re prepared to co-create our time together.
+It is our organizing team’s goal to build a space where campers can curate their outdoor experiences.

 We’re continuing our tiered registration process.
 Emails are sent out at the start of each registration section and the link is below.

-• April 23: General registration opens—all BIPOC queers can register!
+• September 1st: General registration opens—all queers can register!

 *We define BIPOC as people who have been racialized as ‘ethnic minorities’, including but not limited to Native/Indigenous, Black, Brown, Asian, Pacific Islander, Indian, Middle-Eastern, and/or multi-ethnicity/mixed-race folks.
 Rather than gatekeeping, we are relying on community members to self-assess which spaces are for them.